GeWu-Lab/MokA/AudioVisualText/README_AVT.md

 dataset/unified_dataset.py
 ```

-It needs to replace the `"audio_path"` and `video_path` in the JSON files of MUSIC-AVQA dataset, and put the raw video & audio into the data folders, like:
+It needs to replace the `"audio_path"` and `video_path` in the JSON files of the MUSIC-AVQA dataset, and put the raw video & audio into the data folders, like:

 ```
 ├── AVE_data